Norm (mathematics): Equivalence

 If the vector space is a finite-dimensional real or complex one, all norms are equivalent.
 On the other hand, in the case of infinite-dimensional vector spaces, not all norms are equivalent.

 Equivalent norms define the same notions of continuity and convergence and for many purposes do not need to be distinguished.
-To be more precise the uniform structure defined by equivalent norms on the vector space is uniformly isomorphic.
+To be more precise, the uniform structure defined by equivalent norms on the vector space is uniformly isomorphic.
+This form of equivalence should not be mistaken to imply that norms are always interchangeable.
+In the context of model fitting, for example, different norms can lead to different fits and different algorithm efficiencies.